ttscoff/journal-cli/src/_README.md

 ### Naming Keys

 If you want data stored in a nested object, you can set a question type to `dictionary` and set the prompt to `null` (or just leave the key out), but give it a key that will serve as the parent in the object.
 Then in the nested questions, give them a key in the dot format `[PARENT_KEY].[CHILD_KEY]`.
-Section keys automatically nest their children, but if you want to go deeper, you could have a question with the key `health` and type `dictionary`, then have questions with keys like `health.rating` and `health.notes`.
+Section keys automatically nest their questions, but if you want to go deeper, you could have a question with the key `health` and type `dictionary`, then have questions with keys like `health.rating` and `health.notes`.
 If the section key was `status`, the resulting dictionary would look like this in the JSON:

 ```json
 {